j-maly/CommandLineParser/README.md

     Console.WriteLine(e.Message);
 }
 ```
-You can find more examples of use in the documentation file.
+You can find more examples of use in the [wiki](https://github.com/j-maly/CommandLineParser/wiki).

 The other way to use the library is to declare arguments by using attributes and thus make your code even more elegant:
 ```csharp